T-S-T-T/2025-HS2-COS70008-Project/README.md

 Previous modules: Organizational Insights, Network Graph Analysis this is the final output of the project. this should be one or multiple files that can be put into Power BI for better visualization

+Each module's code must be inside its designated folder.
+For example, Sentimental Analysis:
+The code must be inside the folder "/SentimentalAnalysis".
+Then input files for the module can be found in "../data/DataProcessing".
+The output files must be put into "../data/SentimentalAnalysis"

 ## Draft 2